rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [randcrate]: https://crates.io/crates/rand

-Using external crates is where Cargo really shines.
-Before we can write the code using `rand`, we need to modify our `Cargo.toml`.
+Cargo's use of external crates is where it really shines.
+Before we can write the code using `rand`, we need to modify our `Cargo.toml` to include the `rand` crate as a dependency.
 Open it up, and add this line at the bottom beneath the `[dependencies]` section header that Cargo created for you: